Haonan-DONG/fusion_depth_mvs/README.md

 └── pair.txt
 ```

-You can download the demo data at [demo](https://drive.google.com/file/d/1wRDZq8DVsCTHvC_MVy0_VlFfoD8oxFLX/view?usp=sharing), which is taken from the ipad-pro.
+You can download the demo data at [demo](https://drive.google.com/file/d/1wRDZq8DVsCTHvC_MVy0_VlFfoD8oxFLX/view?usp=sharing), which is taken from the iPad-Pro.

 ## Useage
 ```shell